RylanSchaeffer/rylanschaeffer.github.io/collections/_blog_posts/2021-04-07-shingeki-no-kyojin-part-2.md

 disappointed with the last few chapters, but I promised to withhold judgement until the final chapter, trusting Isayama to masterfully end the story.
 Instead, in my opinion, the writing crashed and burned.
 I want to explain why I felt like (almost) every character and the story were butchered.
-In this Part 2, I'll cover Reiner.
+In this Part 2, I'll cover Reiner, Falco, Gabi, Pieck, Connie and Jean.

 - [Part 1 (Zeke)](2021-04-07-shingeki-no-kyojin-part-1.md)